41Baloo/balooProxy/README.md

 # **Docker Setup**
 To use balooProxy with Docker, start by executing the `./main` file to generate a config.json.
 Next, build the Docker image by running `docker build -t baloo-proxy .` in the same folder as the main file.
 Once the build is complete, run the Docker image using `docker run -d -p 80:80 -p 443:443 -t baloo-proxy`.
 To access the terminal of the Docker image, use `docker attach CONTAINERID`.
-You get the container id by running `docker ps`.
-To detach from the terminal press `ctrl + p + q`.
-To stop the container run `docker stop CONTAINERID`.
-To remove the container run `docker rm CONTAINERID`.
-To remove the image run `docker rmi baloo-proxy
+The container ID can be obtained by running `docker ps`.
+To detach from the terminal, press `Ctrl + p + q`.
+To stop the container, run `docker stop CONTAINERID`.
+To remove the container, use `docker rm CONTAINERID`, and to remove the image, run `docker rmi baloo-proxy`.

 ## **DNS Setup**